 The affordable housing crisis is a nationwide problem and a significant cause of homelessness in the United States.
 In Kansas, there are only 41 affordable homes available for every 100 extremely low-income (ELI) households.
 Of those 41, 70 percent are “extremely cost burdened,” meaning they spend more than half of their income on housing.1

-The affordable housing crisis in Wichita, KS specifically, isn’t much better, with an estimated shortage of 50,000 affordable housing units.
+The affordable housing crisis in Wichita, KS specifically, isn’t much better, with a shortage of thousands of affordable housing units.
 This in part has led to nearly 600 people in the city without a home2 and 16 percent of people (62,000) living below the federal poverty line—vs the national average of 13 percent.3

 “It is our responsibility to do what we can, even when it doesn’t seem like enough.”

 While these numbers aren’t new to us, it’s easy to feel helpless when we see them in black and white.
 But at HumanKind we believe it is our responsibility to do what we can, even when it doesn’t seem like enough.

 Thanks to the City of Wichita and generous community partners, our acquisition of the former 316 Hotel gave us the ultimate opportunity.
 One that addresses two chronic problems in our city—the need for immediate shelter and the affordable housing crisis.